 Some also have ‘power boost’ functionality for boiling water, stir-frying or searing meat.
 This heats the cookware even faster, saving around a third of the normal heat-up time.
 (Our experts warn against heating on the highest setting, as it can damage some cookware.
 It’s best just to use the boost setting when boiling large pots of water.)

-Induction cooking can take a bit of getting used to as it's so different to gas and other electric forms of cooking, so expect to have a few mishaps while you're learning.
+Induction cooking can take a bit of getting used to as it’s so different to gas and other electric forms of cooking, so expect to have a few mishaps while you’re learning.
+Once you get the hang of it, it’s pretty straightforward.
+Reading the manual and following the manufacturer’s temperature guides will be a big help.

-CHOICE verdict: Induction cooking is faster and easier than ceramic, once you get the hang of it.
+CHOICE verdict: Induction cooking is faster and generally easier than ceramic, once you get the hang of it.

 Modern cooktops tend to have plenty of safety features, so they’re much safer than the cooktops that many of us grew up with.
 But which cooktop is the safest?